-Act, 2013 to the extent and in their capacity as an Independent Chartered Engineer, in relation to the certificate on installed capacity in the unit located at 374, Pace City 2, Sector 37, Gurugram, Haryana, 122001 and unit located at Plot 521, Pace City 2, Sector 37, Gurgaon dated December 16, 2024.
+Our Company has received a written consent dated June 17, 2025 from AP Associate, Independent Chartered Engineer, to include their name as required under Section 26(5) of the Companies Act read with SEBI ICDR Regulations, in this Prospectus and as an "expert", as defined under Section 2(38) of the Companies Act, 2013 to the extent and in their capacity as an Independent Chartered Engineer, in relation to the certificate on installed capacity in the unit located at 374, Pace City 2, Sector 37, Gurugram, Haryana, 122001 and unit located at Plot 521, Pace City 2, Sector 37, Gurgaon dated June 13, 2025.
 However, the term "expert" and consent thereof does not represent an expert or consent within the meaning under the U.S. Securities Act.

-Our Company has received a written consent dated December 16, 2024 from Capricorn Services, Independent Chartered Engineer, to include their name as required under Section 26(5) of the Companies Act read with SEBI ICDR Regulations, in this Draft Prospectus and as an "expert", as defined under Section 2(38) of the Companies Act, 2013 to the extent and in their capacity as an Independent Chartered Engineer, in relation to the valuation report of assets forming part of production line of battery manufacturing unit at bearing Khatauni No 281/321 Min, Kh No 1979/446/2 MSRG 3-14 Bigha located at village Bhaolikalan, Hill Top, Tehsil Baddi, District Solan, Himachal Pradesh - 173205 dated September 18, 2024.
+Our Company has received a written consent dated December 16, 2024 from Capricorn Services, Independent Chartered Engineer, to include their name as required under Section 26(5) of the Companies Act read with SEBI ICDR Regulations, in this Prospectus and as an "expert", as defined under Section 2(38) of the Companies Act, 2013 to the extent and in their capacity as an Independent Chartered Engineer, in relation to the valuation report of assets forming part of production line of battery manufacturing unit at bearing Khatauni No 281/321 Min, Kh No 1979/446/2 MSRG 3-14 Bigha located at village Bhaolikalan, Hill Top, Tehsil Baddi, District Solan, Himachal Pradesh - 173205 dated September 18, 2024.